StatCan/egp-crn/docs/feature_catalogue.rst

 Speed Restriction
 ^^^^^^^^^^^^^^^^^

 The maximum speed allowed on the road.
-The value is expressed in kilometers per hour
+The value is expressed in kilometers per hour.

-:Domain: -1 when unknown or a multiple of 5 lower than or equal to 120
+:Domain: -1 when unknown or a multiple of 5 lower than or equal to 120.
 :Data Type: Integer

 Structure ID